jedahan/sbb-live/readme.md

-# todo
+# storybook brawl live

+a browser source (for obs) to show your recent match results in storybook brawl

-* build: output windows binary that serves the site locally (`esbuild --servedir`)
+- build: output windows binary that serves the site locally (`esbuild --servedir`)
-* logs: look for StoryBook Brawl logs folder, ask if not found
+- logs: look for StoryBook Brawl logs folder, ask if not found
-* streams: test on my stream for a couple of days, then share with others
+- streams: test on my stream for a couple of days, then share with others

+## development

+    npm install
+    npm run tauri dev

 ![screenshot](screenshot.png)